JvanKatwijk/drmplus/README.md

 i.e, the protection of the high and low protected parts as well as the offsets in the mux where to find the data.
-Furthermore, this widget will tell whether the signal was encoded as a 4QAM or a 16QAM signal.
+Furthermore, this widget will tell whether the signal was encoded as a 4QAM or a 16QAM signal (both supported).

 The (really) technical widget will show two "scopes".
 The scope on the left will show the equalization signal (note that DRM decoding requires